acl-401-js-fall-2017/first-half-stack/LAB.md

 * Combine a vanilla NodeJS http server with the mongodb drivers to create your first REST API
 * Pick a "resource" - the entity (or collection in mongo speak) you're saving and getting, like `unicorns`
 * Use the strategy pattern (an object dictionary that has router functions as values) to choose the "router" to use.
-* Use the stragegy pattern _within_ the router implementation to choose the "method" router to use.
+* Use the strategy pattern _within_ the router implementation to choose the "method" router to use.
 * Implement:
     * `GET /<resource>` - returns array of all of the resources
     * `POST /<resource>` - inserts the supplied request body as a document into the resource collection